 - Required HIP core courses and some HIP elective courses are exempt from tuition.

-- All other courses are charged tuition of $500 per credit for HIP students in any track whether they are taking the course for academic credit or as an auditor.
+- Starting with Summer 2019, all other courses are charged tuition of $525 per credit for HIP students in any track whether they are taking the course for academic credit or as an auditor.
+This is a slight increase from the $500 per credit tuition in academic year 2018-2019.

-- A nominal University Fee of $339.00 per term applies for the academic year starting in summer 2018.
+- The University Fee for the academic year starting in summer 2019 is $339.00 per term, the same as for academic year 2018-2019.
 See the Registrar's web site for more details on the current tuition and fees and a refund schedule for academic year 2018-2019.
 The University fee cannot be refunded after the last day to withdraw with 100% refund.
-The university free will be updated as soon as available for academic year 2019-2020.

 - Students graduating from the certificate or M.C.R. programs are responsible for paying a required graduation fee in their final term.
 In Academic Year 2018-2019, the graduation fee is $60.00.